kalyanwebdev/maersk-code-test/README.md

 # maersk-code-test'

-Web server needs to be install before run this code.
+Web server needs to be install before running this code.
 I've used Live server v5.7.5 as VSCode extension to run this app.